 The appeal to the use of Israel in Paul's letters to symbolize the Church as the 144,000 fails to recognize that for Paul the term "Israel" referred to the commonwealth of Israel that consists of the faithful blood descendants of Jacob (Rom 9:6-7) with Gentile believers grafted in to receive the covenant privileges (Rom 11:17-24; Eph 2:11-16).
 John specifically reports that 12,000 were chosen from twelve separate and named tribes of Jacob's descendants, each of which points to both the tribal existence and its much larger constituency.
 The equal numbers from each tribe stresses the equality that all the tribes share in the special honor of being chosen and sealed for ministry by the Messiah.
 The text offers no allegorical explanations and none are required.

 Gentiles will have an eternal reminder of God's love in the New Jerusalem for Jacob and his dozen sons.
-The names of “the twelve tribes of the sons of Israel” are inscribed on the gates to the city.
+The names of "the twelve tribes of the sons of Israel" are inscribed on the gates to the city.
 No other leader in history, not a pope or famous minister or evangelist will be given such a distinct and lasting honor.
 This one verse in all the Bible should cause Gentiles to reconsider how they regard and treat these favored sons of Jacob.
-(See my companion article The True Jew.)
+(See my complete commentary on Revelation 7:4-8.)